DTechish/MY-PYTHON-DEMOS/README.md

 # MY-PYTHON-DEMOS
-MY-PYTHON-DEMOS A collection of Python projects and demos as I learn and practice programming skills.
+A collection of Python projects and demos as I learn and practice programming skills.